bobsummerwill/stratomercata-transcripts/intermediates/episode006-christoph-jentzsch_deepgram_raw.md

 [4521.7s] a washing machine
 [4524.7s] buying its own detergent
 [4527.6s] and scheduling its own repair.
-[4533.2s] So, so, yeah, that that that was happening a little earlier.
+[4533.2s] So so, yeah, that that that was happening a little earlier.
-[4537.1s] And,
+[4537.1s] And
 [4538.1s] and yeah .
 [4538.1s] So, I mean,
 [4540.8s] so Slockit itself did a number of these different products .